Sign In Register

 Healthcare Facilities52

-Norwich has an average annual temperature of 57°F (14°C).
+Norwich enjoys a temperate climate with an average annual temperature of 57°F (14°C).
 Winters average 33°F in January while summers reach 81°F in July.
-Annual precipitation is 33.1 inches.
-The area enjoys 317 sunny days per year.
+The area gets 317 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 33.1 inches.
+The area receives 6.6 inches of snow annually.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 1,495 feet.

 Temperature